cc32d9/eosio_point_of_sale/README.md

 The contract insists on exact amounts and memo text in incoming payments.
-Once the payment becomes irreversible, the contract allows the buyer to claim the tokens.
+Once the payment becomes irreversible, the contract allows the seller to claim the tokens.
 The seller also receives a detailed receipt about every sold item, so the receipt action can trigger additional activity, such as sending an NFT token.